Ari Ray

 Political Scientist, University of Geneva

-Before arriving in Geneva, I was a Max Weber Fellow at the European University Institute; a PhD Researcher at the University of Zurich and a SNSF Predoctoral Fellow at Stanford University.
-Projects of mine have recieved financing from the Swiss National Science Foundation, the Russell Sage Foundation and the Stanford Institute for Economic Policy Research.
+Previously, I was an Early-Career Fellow at the Collegium Helveticum, a Max Weber Fellow at the European University Institute, a PhD Researcher at the University of Zurich, and a SNSF Predoctoral Fellow at Stanford University.